scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

-**[1:1]** And it came to pass in the twenty-fifth year of Jeconiah, king of Judah, that the word of the Lord came to Baruch, the son of Neriah,
+**[1:1]** And it came to pass in the twenty-fifth year of Jeconiah king of Judah, that the word of the Lord came to Baruch, the son of Neriah, and said to him:

-**[1:2]** and said to him: 'Hast thou seen all that this people are doing to Me, that the evils which these two tribes which remained have done are greater than (those of) the ten tribes which were carried away captive?
+**[1:2]** 'Hast thou seen all that this people are doing to Me, that the evils which these two tribes which remained have done are greater than (those of) the ten tribes which were carried away captive?

 **[1:3]** For the former tribes were forced by their kings to commit sin, but these two of themselves have been forcing and compelling their kings to commit sin.